moj-analytical-services/user-guidance/source/documentation/tools.md

    ![RStudio's "Restart" button in Control Panel](images/tools/restart_rstudio.png)

-4. In Control Panel click "Open" for RStudio.
-It takes 1-5 minutes to be running again, and then refreshing the browser should show RStudio.
+4. In the control panel, select __Open__ for RStudio.
+It may take between one and five minutes before RStudio is available.
+You may need to refresh your browser for the tool to load.

 ## Package management